Getting started with PHP and Bamboo

 You will need to add a server executable capability to run PHPUnit:

-Select Add capability and complete the configuration using the following:
+On the Server capabilities page, select Add capability and complete the configuration as follows:

 - Select Add to add the PHPUnit capability.